voxmedia/lightbike/README.md

 ### Lightbike is an asset budget auditing tool
 Look a the `config-example.json` and create your own.
-Then you simple invoke the lightbike command `lightbike <pathtoconfig>/config.json`
+Then you simply invoke the lightbike command `lightbike <pathtoconfig>/config.json`

 Example output
 ![alt tag](http://i.imgur.com/AhdOP20.jpg)